Watch One of Paris’ Most Famous Attractions Be Wrapped Entirely in Silver Fabric

 The piece was first conceived by Christo in 1961 when he lived in Paris with his late wife, Jeanne Claude.
 The art installation will be displayed for 16 days, from Saturday, September 18 to Sunday, October 3.

 Tickets are available for purchase for 16 euros (about $19) to see the artwork up close.

-This isn’t Christo’s first foray into the world of wrapping.
-He has previously wrapped Berlin’s Reichstag and Paris’ Pont-Neuf.
-Christo is also the artist behind the 7,000 oil drums that were floating around Hyde Park in London in June 2018.
+This isn’t Christo’s only example of large-scale wrapping.
+He previously wrapped Berlin’s Reichstag and Paris’ Pont-Neuf.
+He’s also the artist behind the 7,000 oil drums that floated around Hyde Park in London in June 2018.

 A version of this article was previously published on July 14, 2021, and was updated on September 13, 2021, with more information.